IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 Notice the tabs to the top left, which let you view the data in a tabular form for profiling (as in the previous section) and for creating custom visualizations of the data.

-To transform the data:
+### Step 12.
+Transform the data

-Select the 3 dots in the “phone number” column and invoke the Remove command in the pull-down menu.
+1. Select the 3 dots in the “phone number” column and invoke the Remove command in the pull-down menu.
 This deletes the column.

 ![remove-phone-num](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/remove-phone-num.png?raw=true)

-Select the total day minutes feature column.
+2. Select the total day minutes feature column.
 This is a really a String type but should be numeric.

-Click the Operation button in the upper-left corner, which shows you some available transformations.
+3. Click the Operation button in the upper-left corner, which shows you some available transformations.

 ![transform-operation](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/transform-operation.png?raw=true)

 You could convert the column to another type (say float or integer).
 However, we will not do this for now because the Machine Learning service does it for us automatically behind the scenes.
 But in principle, you could decide to turn the “total day minutes” column into an integer column and round it to show zero decimals.
 Alternatively, you could convert it into a floating type.
 For now, let’s just continue executing the flow just defined and view the result.

-Click on Steps to view the steps that will be performed during the refine process.
+4. Click on Steps to view the steps that will be performed during the refine process.

-Click the Run Data Refinery flow button in the toolbar.
+5. Click the Run Data Refinery flow button in the toolbar.
 Its icon is an arrow.

-Select the option to Save and create a job.
+6. Select the option to Save and create a job.

 ![save-and-create-job](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/save-and-create-job.png?raw=true)

-On the next page, you can name the flow and give it an optional description.
+7. On the next page, you can name the flow and give it an optional description.
 Note that the output file will be named the same as the asset name, but with an added “_shaped” suffix.

-Click Next and accept the default values until reaching the final page.
+8. Click Next and accept the default values until reaching the final page.
 Notice that there is also a tab where you can schedule the flow so that it is executed automatically.

 ![schedule-refine-job](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/schedule-refine-job.png?raw=true)

-Click Create and run.
+9. Click Create and run.
 The resulting window shows the run status.

 ![refine-job-status](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/refine-job-status.png?raw=true)